MDLC01/brainzen/README.md

 # Brainzen

 **Brainzen** is a programming language that compiles to Brainfuck.
-It has a C-like syntax and allows you to perform arithmetic and manipulate basic objects like numbers, strings and arrays.
+It has a C-like syntax and lets you to perform arithmetic and manipulate basic objects like numbers, strings and arrays.

 ## About Brainfuck